John Hinds (politician): Election to Parliament: the West Carmarthenshire election, 1910

-Political career
+Parliamentary career

 In 1917 he was appointed Lord Lieutenant of Carmarthenshire, a post he held until his death.

 At the 1918 general election he was elected member of parliament for the new constituency of Carmarthen as a Coalition Liberal.

 By the time of the 1922 general election a formal split had occurred in the Liberal Party, and Hinds stood as a National Liberal under the leadership of David Lloyd George.
 The Conservatives sensed their opportunity to secure a rare triumph in the constituency.
 However, Hinds held on to win in a four-cornered contest.

 In the following year he changed his allegiance, however, to the other Liberal faction led by H. H. Asquith.
 He retired at the next election in 1923.
 In his final year in parliament he was chairman of Welsh Liberal Parliamentary party.

+Personal life

+He married Lizzie Powell in 1893, and the couple had one daughter.

 Following his retirement from parliament he continued to be active in local politics, and was Mayor of Carmarthen in 1925–1926.
 In 1927 he gave a parcel of land to the town of Carmarthen as a recreation ground, now known as Parc Hinds.
 He was also active in many voluntary and charitable organisations including the Honourable Society of Cymmrodorion, National Eisteddfod Association, the London Welsh Literary Union and the London Welsh Charitable Aid Society.
 A Baptist by religion, he held the post of president of the Baptist Union of Wales and was a prominent freemason.

-He married Lizzie Powell in 1893, and the couple had one daughter.
 He died in a London nursing home following an operation in 1928, three days before his 66th birthday.
 He was buried in Carmarthen at a service which only men were allowed to attend.